arielherself/espresso/README.raw.md

 <strong>Inflation</strong> in <strong>Japan</strong> [climbed to reach](https://www.economist.com/asia/2022/08/18/prices-are-rising-in-japan-but-not-wages) an eight-year high in September.
 Core consumer prices increased by 3% year on year, exceeding the central bank’s 2% target for a sixth consecutive month.
 The Bank of Japan has maintained an ultra-loose monetary policy, even as the yen has tumbled.
 It slid to 150 per dollar on Thursday, its lowest rate since 1990.

-<strong>EU leaders</strong> agreed to continue work towards a possible price cap to “immediately limit” [spikes](https://www.economist.com/leaders/2022/10/13/europe-is-growing-complacent-about-its-energy-crisis) in the early hours of Friday.
+<strong>Gas prices fell</strong> in European markets after <strong>EU leaders </strong>agreed to continue working towards a <strong>possible price cap </strong>to “immediately limit” [spikes](https://www.economist.com/leaders/2022/10/13/europe-is-growing-complacent-about-its-energy-crisis).
+Dutch front-month gas, the European benchmark, fell 6% to €116 ($114) per megawatt hour on early Friday.
 France, Italy and Spain have long pushed for a [price ceiling](https://www.economist.com/graphic-detail/2022/09/27/the-wrong-way-to-solve-europes-energy-crisis) in response to the energy crunch; Germany has opposed the market intervention arguing that it could hurt future supply.

 Listen to an abridged version of the subscriber-only briefing.